Pet Parent's Day

 Preempting a season dedicated to the appreciation of mothers and fathers, National Pet Parent’s Day recognizes and honors those who lovingly consider their pets a part of the family.

-Founded by Veterinary Pet Insurance (VPI), this year marks the fifth annual Pet Parent’s Day.
+Founded by Veterinary Pet Insurance (VPI), this year marks the seventh annual Pet Parent’s Day.

 “The fact that the majority of our policyholders emphatically consider their pets part of their family inspired us to create a day for the dedicated pet caregiver,” said Curtis Steinhoff, spokesman for VPI.